traditional

 Rudas Baths

 Our favorite!
-It’s a good combination of the above two.
 In the depths of the building, you will find the most beautiful of all the Turkish baths (in our opinion), where you will find peace and relaxation.
 Up above, lies a jewel, a bath on the rooftop with a panorama of “The Pearl of the Danube”.
 Their restaurant also isn’t half-bad.

 Buy your tickets here to help us out!